 |Birth: ||Apr.
-26, 1844, Poland|
+26, 1844|

 |Death: ||Dec.
 13, 1928|

-Grand Island (Nebraska) Daily Independent Tuesday, December 18, 1928
+Grand Island (Nebraska) Daily Independent Tuesday, December 18, 1928:

 Farwell, Neb., Dec.
-18. (Special)--After more than sixty years of wedded like together, death separated Mr. and Mrs. Stanley Nadolinski, early residents of Howard county, by only three days.
+18. (Special)--"After more than sixty years of wedded life together, death separated Mr. and Mrs. Stanley Nadolinski, early residents of Howard county, by only three days.
 Mr. Nadolinski's death occurred at his home here on December 12, and on December 15, Mrs. Nadolinski passed away, both deaths resulting from influenza.
 Both were buried side by side in the Catholic cemetery at Posen, services for Mr. Nadolinski being held Friday and for his wife on Monday, from St. Anthony's Catholic church here, Rev. Father Hinzeman officiating.

-Stanley Nadolonski was born in Poland, April 20, 1844.
-On November 10, 1867, he was untied in marriage with Pauline Jarka, who was also born in Poland, Dec.
+"Stanley Nadolonski was born in Poland, April 20, 1844.
+On November 10, 1867, he was united in marriage with Pauline Jarka, who was also born in Poland, Dec.
 23, 1851.
 With their family, they came to America in 1881, locating in Howard county on a farm near Elba on which they resided for many years.
 Due to ill health, they moved to Elba in 1901 and in 1925 came to Farwell to make their home with one of their daughters, Mrs. Mary Strzelicki.

-Twelve children were born, one child dying in infancy, one at the age of 14 years and Katherine Mytkos, in 1925.
+"Twelve children were born, one child dying in infancy, one at the age of 14 years, and Katherine Mytkos in 1925.
 The surviving children are five sons, Joseph and Antonio, of Omaha; John and Pete, of Brule; Frank, of Hastings; four daughters, Mary Strzelicki, Farwell; Rosie Budzinski, Ashton; Hattie Jarosz, Omaha; Frances Pawloski, of Ericson; as also 45 grandchildren and eight great grandchildren.

-In 1927, Mr. and Mrs. Nadolinski observed their sixtieth wedding anniversary, the event being celebrated with a family reunion.
+"In 1927, Mr. and Mrs. Nadolinski observed their sixtieth wedding anniversary, the event being celebrated with a family reunion."

 Pauline Jarka Nadolinski (1851 - 1928)